 |Professor in the Sociology of Religion and Head of Department in the Department of Theology and Religion||Abbey House 105||+44 (0) 191 33 43944|

-My other main research interest is in religion and generational change, focusing on the major institutional phenomena that frame how religious identities are perpetuated, sustained and subverted within the British context.
-One project focused on the clergy family, and in the resulting book Bishops, Wives and Children: Spiritual Capital Across the Generations (Ashgate, 2007), Douglas Davies and myself draw from original interview data in charting the ministerial careers of senior Anglican clergymen, before exploring the extent to which their children embrace the same values within the context of their religious and professional lives.
-More recently, I have been occupied with an analysis of the English university as a site of religious activity, and hence as a major influence on the emerging moral and religious values of young adults.
-A 3-year project on ‘Christianity and the University Experience in Contemporary England’ was funded by the AHRC/ESRC’s Religion and Society Programme, and was the first empirically driven, nation-wide study of student Christianity in the UK.
+Since 2009, this research has focused on the contemporary university as a site for the complex negotiation of religious identities.
+A 3-year project on ‘Christianity and the University Experience in Contemporary England’ was the first empirically driven, nation-wide study of student Christianity in the UK.
 It has led to the publication of Christianity and the University Experience: Understanding Student Faith (Bloomsbury, 2013), co-authored with Kristin Aune, Sonya Sharma and Rob Warner.
-Further information about this project, including details of further publications and events, is available at: www.cueproject.org.uk This venture has led to two further research projects focusing on the status of religious identities within the contexts of British Higher Education.
-The ‘Chaplains on Campus’ project, funded by the Church Universities’ Fund, is being undertaken alongside Kristin Aune and Jeremy Law, and aims to take stock of the work of university chaplains across the UK HE sector, taking account of the experiences of chaplains themselves, students, and the decision makers who determine how university chaplaincy is resourced and managed.
-‘Re/presenting Islam on Campus’ is an AHRC-funded 3-year project being undertaken alongside Alison Scott-Bauman, Shuruq Naguib, Sariya Cheruvallil-Contractor and Aisha Phoenix.
-Its aims are to trace the ways in which Islam and Muslims are represented within UK university environments, drawing on fresh empirical data from six campuses to analyse patterns of reinforcement, negotiation and subversion of ideas at the level of university policy, teaching and learning, and the popular attitudes of staff and students.
+Three further projects focusing on the status of religious identities within the contexts of British Higher Education arose from this endeavour.
+The ‘Chaplains on Campus’ project, undertaken alongside Kristin Aune and Jeremy Law, took stock of the work of university chaplains across the UK HE sector, taking account of the experiences of chaplains themselves, students, and the decision makers who determine how university chaplaincy is resourced and managed.
+‘Re/presenting Islam on Campus’ was a 3-year project undertaken alongside Alison Scott-Bauman, Shuruq Naguib, Sariya Cheruvallil-Contractor and Aisha Phoenix.
+Its aims were to trace the ways in which Islam and Muslims are represented within UK universities, drawing on fresh empirical data to analyse patterns of reinforcement, negotiation and subversion of ideas at the level of university policy, teaching and learning, and the popular attitudes of staff and students.
 The findings were published in 2020 in a book, Islam on Campus: Contested Identities and the Cultures of Higher Education in Britain and in a freely available online report, Islam and Muslims on UK University Campuses: Perceptions and Challenges.

 My general interest in the sociology of religion is reflected in the postgraduate students whose research I supervise, both on the PhD and the Doctor of Theology and Ministry programmes.
-Current projects include topics such as conspiracy theories as a lens for religious identity, the relationship between the British evangelical movement and social class identities, and the experience of ‘short-term mission’ among US Christians.
-All of my postgraduate research students are engaged in the empirical study of contemporary Christianity, and I would be more than happy to engage in email correspondence with further candidates who wish to pursue a project within this broad field, or one related to it.
+All of my postgraduate research students are engaged in the empirical study of contemporary religion, and I would be more than happy to engage in email correspondence with further candidates who wish to pursue a project that reflects my research interests.

-At the undergraduate level I work alongside Professor Douglas Davies, Dr Jonathan Miles-Watson and Dr Sitna Quiroz within the broad field of the study of religion.
+At the undergraduate and MA level I work alongside Professor Douglas Davies, Dr Jonathan Miles-Watson and Dr Sitna Quiroz within the broad field of the study of religion.
 Each of us works from a social scientific perspective and emphasise the importance of studying religion as a lived phenomenon.
-I contribute lectures to The Study of Religion (level 1), teach Religion in Contemporary Britain (level 2), and teach a 3rd year module in The Sociology of Conservative Protestantism, which usessociological methods to examine innovations in the contemporary western Christian tradition, including fundamentalism, apocalyptic Christianity and post-evangelicalism.

-- Scott-Baumann, Alison, Guest, Mathew, Naguib, Shuruq, Cheruvallil-Contractor, Sariya & Phoenix, Aisha (2020).
+- Scott-Baumann, A., Guest, M., Naguib, S., Cheruvallil-Contractor, S., & Phoenix, A. (2020).
 Islam on Campus: Contested Identities and the Cultures of Higher Education in Britain.
-Oxford: Oxford University Press.
+Oxford University Press

-- Guest, Mathew.
-(2007).
+- Guest, M. (2007).
 Evangelical Identity and Contemporary Culture: A Congregational Study in Innovation.
-Milton Keynes: Paternoster.
+Paternoster